-1 Introduction
+1. Introduction

-Research in the fields of Declarative Programming and Fuzzy Logic have traditionally provided programming languages and techniques with important applications in the areas of AI, rule-based systems, and so on [3, 17, 21].
+Research in the fields of Declarative Programming and Fuzzy Logic have traditionally provided programming languages and techniques with important applications in the fields of AI, soft-computing, and so on [3, 17].
 In particular, Logic Programming [16] has been widely used for problem solving and knowledge representation in the past.
 Nevertheless, traditional logic languages do not incorporate techniques or constructs to explicitly deal with uncertainty and approximate reasoning in a natural way.

-To fulfill this gap, Fuzzy Logic Programming has emerged as an interesting and still growing research area trying to consolidate the efforts for introducing fuzzy logic into logic programming.
-During the last decades, several fuzzy logic programming systems have been developed, such as [2, 4, 6, 15, 13, 27] and the many-valued logic programming language of [25, 26], where the classical inference mechanism of SLD-Resolution has been replaced by a fuzzy variant which is able to handle partial truth and to reason with uncertainty.
+To fulfill this gap, Fuzzy Logic Programming has emerged as an interesting and still growing research area trying to agglutinate the efforts for introducing fuzzy logic into logic programming.
+During the last decades, several fuzzy logic programming systems have been developed [2, 4, 6, 15, 13, 25], where the classical inference mechanism of SLD-Resolution is replaced with a fuzzy variant which is able to handle partial truth and to reason with uncertainty.